NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 4.md

 And He was saying to them, **"Take care what you listen to.
 By your standard of measure it will be measured to you; and more will be given you besides.**

 ###### 25
-For whoever has, to him _more_ shall be given; and whoever does not have, even what he has shall be taken away from him."Parable of the Seed
+For whoever has, to him _more_ shall be given; and whoever does not have, even what he has shall be taken away from him."

+### Parable of the Seed

 ###### 26
 And He was saying, **"The kingdom of God is like a man who casts seed upon the soil;**